ChitrakVerma/hotel-management-system/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Python 3.8+ or Node.js 18+
+- Python ≥ 3.8 or Node.js ≥ 18 for application development
-- Git
+- Git for source code management and version control
-- A relational database (PostgreSQL or MySQL)
+- PostgreSQL or MySQL as the relational database system

 ### Clone the Repository
 ```bash